European Capitals of Culture

 Each year the European Commission publishes an evaluation report on the outcomes of the European Capitals of Culture of the previous year.
 For the Capitals post 2019, the cities themselves will carry out their own evaluation and send it to the Commission by the end of the year following that of the title.

 The initiative was developed in 1985 and has, to date, been awarded to more than 50 cities across the European Union.
 The 2017 European Capitals of Culture are:

 European Capitals of Culture have already been designated until 2021:

 - 2018 – Leeuwarden (Netherlands) and Valletta (Malta)

 - 2019 – Plovdiv (Bulgaria) and Matera (Italy)

 - 2020 - Rijeka (Croatia) and Galway (Ireland)

-- 2021 - Timișoara (Romania), Elefsina (Greece) and Novi Sad (Candidate country/potential candidate)
+- 2021 - Timișoara (Romania), Elefsina (Greece) and Novi Sad (Serbia, Candidate country/potential candidate)

-A new framework for the initiative, post 2019, has been adopted by the European Parliament and Council in April 2014.
+A new framework for the initiative, post 2019, was adopted by the European Parliament and Council in April 2014.
 It includes the chronological list of member states that can host the title from 2020 until 2033.